 In order to meet the needs of the senior, the care plan should include the thoughts, perceptions, and needs of the family members.
 Every situation is different, adult children are involved to varying degrees.
 Unfortunately, too often, family caregivers’ needs and their insights are overlooked in the implementation of home care.
 Yet, quality home care requires communication and the involvement of the family.

-There are 44 million unpaid elder caregivers in the United States, that’s one out of every six adults.
+According to National Alliance for Caregiving and AARP, there are 43.5 million unpaid caregivers in the United States.
 It’s a staggering statistic, one that makes the family caregiver suddenly realize that they are not alone in the overwhelming struggle and honor of caring for a loved one.
 And for those not caring for an aging loved one, you may look around and suddenly see the care responsibilities of your friends and family members in a different way.

-The family caregiver is so focused on the care needs of their loved one, that they often don’t take the time to realize the impact that the care is having on their own health and well-being.
+Often, the family caregiver is so focused on the care needs of their loved one, that they may not realize the impact that the care is having on their own health and well-being.
 Caregiver stress is pushed to the side, and the family caregiver trudges forward.
 But, your health matters too.

 - How long have you been caring for your loved one?

 - How many hours a day do you provide care?